 23 or 29 January 2019, London

-If you would like to take part in this research or would like to ask further questions, please contact Holly Walton: [email protected] / 02031083068
+If you would like to take part in this research or would like to ask further questions, please contact Holly Walton: [email protected]create new email / 02031083068

 Although good examples of coordinated care exist, there are still serious failings in how care is coordinated for many with rare diseases (including undiagnosed genetic conditions).
 Many patients do not receive care at a specialist clinic or have access to a named care coordinator, and they have no choice but to become a ‘project manager’ of their own healthcare.
 Clinic appointments can be frequent and involve significant travel.
 The UK Rare Disease Strategy (published in 2013) said that it was essential to coordinate care for people with rare conditions and more needed to be done to improve coordination.
 Unfortunately, there is no strong evidence as to how this should be done for different patients and further research in this area is needed.

 Genetic Alliance UK are part of a wider team of academics and experts in rare diseases addressing this gap through a new research study, COordiNated Care Of Rare Diseases (CONCORD).
 The study, beginning in June 2018, will run for two and a half years and is funded by the National Institute for Health Research (NIHR) Health Services and Delivery Research Programme.
 The study is led by Professor Steve Morris, a health economist at UCL.